bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 As mentioned above, the [difference between frontend and backend developers](/backend/learn-frontend-or-backend-first/) can be boiled down to client versus server.
 Indeed reports that this difference amounts to a $3k difference in average annual salary – backend developers can expect to make $95k as mentioned in the intro, while front-end developers will make [on average](https://www.indeed.com/career/front-end-developer/salaries?cgtk=c5deb7be-7b7c-41a9-8e1b-3521ff5870ba&from=careeradvice-US) $92k.

 Why this discrepancy?
 Apollo Clark, a full-stack developer, [posited](https://qr.ae/pvmgo7) a potential answer on Quora.
-"It's a cultural bias in software development that the front-end or ‘gui’ is what the ‘graphic artists’ creates \[sic\], while the back-end is where all the complex computer science theory needs to take place, and should never be questioned."
+"It's a cultural bias in software development that the front-end or ‘gui’ is what the ‘graphic artists’ create, while the back-end is where all the complex computer science theory needs to take place, and should never be questioned."

 ### Fullstack developer versus backend developer